industrial-edge/jenkins-cicd/pipeline/README.md

 ### Create Jenkins environment variables
 To use envrironment variables in your Jenkins pipelines, follow these instructions:

-1) Go to the "Manage Jenkins" otpion in Home Page.
+1) Go to the "Manage Jenkins" option on Home Page.

 2) Navigate to the "Configure System" tab and scroll down to the "Global properties" information.